2019 North Maluku earthquake: Response

-The government of North Maluku declared a state of emergency for 7 days, starting from 15 July to 21 July.
+The government of North Maluku declared a state of emergency for 7 days, starting from July 15 to 21.
 It was later extended for another 7 days.
 North Maluku's government sent tents and basic needs to the affected residents.
 The local transportation department sent 13 tonnes of logistics to the camps.
 A total of 500 "impromptu toilets" were also built around the camps.

 The vice regent of South Halmahera, Iswan Hasjim, stated that the government would build temporary shelters for the affected residents.
 A total of Rp 40 billion (approximately US$2 million) would be needed.

 The city of Tidore announced that it would send a truck carrying 3 tonnes of foods and basic needs to South Halmahera.
 Several volunteers were also dispatched by Tidore's local government.

 Ministry of Social Affairs sent a total donation of Rp 139 billion, which was sent to 9 villages in Halmahera.
 The ministry stated that those who died in the quake would be compensated with Rp 15 million each.
 Ministry of Public Works and Public Housing sent necessities such as tents and water tanks, adding that the ministry would provide basic sanitation to the survivors.
 The Indonesian BNPB coordinated with Indonesian e-commerce company Bukalapak to ease the delivery of aids.
 BNPB stated that a total of 100 sembako would be distributed to the camps.
 Meanwhile, Indonesian National Armed Forces dispatched a ship carrying dozens of personnel, including 2 doctors and 8 medical staffs, and aids such as drugs and logistics to Labuha.
 A boat clinic was also dispatched from Ambon, Maluku.

 Multiple state-owned enterprises sent aids and donations to the affected areas.
 The state-owned electrical company PLN sent 5 generators and aids worth of Rp 648 million to 30 villages and 7 districts in the affected areas.
 The state-owned BRI bank, in coordination with South Halmahera's government and another state-owned enterprises Antam, sent Rp 250 million of donations and aids to the affected residents.
 State-owned petrol company Pertamina sent gasoline, logistics and other essential needs to Labuha.

 Private and local organisations also contributed with the recovery efforts.
 In Makassar, at least 13 local organisations conducted fundraising across the city.
 In Manado, 3 local organisations also conducted a public fundraising in several spots in the city.
 Youth organisations also held public fundraising in Ketapang and Sampit.
 Islamic relief organisations such as Hidayatullah, Dompet Dhuafa, ACT and Al-Imdaad Foundation (which was based in South Africa) sent volunteers, donations and aids to the affected areas.

 A football player from Borneo FC, Ambrizal Umanailo, announced that he would hold an auction for his jersey.
 A total of Rp 4 million was collected from the auction.
 The football club announced that the money would be donated to the affected residents.